-AVHRR, SPOT Vegetation and MODIS Vegetation Index Anomalies:
+AVHRR, NDVI PROBA-V and MODIS Vegetation Index Anomalies:

 The Global Inventory Modeling and Mapping Studies (GIMMS) group at NASA Goddard Space Flight Center processes and produces multi-instrument normalized vegetation index (NDVI) products to support USDA’s Office of Global Analysis (OGA) agricultural monitoring activities.